 16. Bitcoin as money bandwidth.
 If one were to transfer value between large companies or nations, much of the world has discovered bitcoin to be a very efficient payment network to do this.
 If bitcoin was thought of as envelopes to be stuffed with dollars or other currencies for transport, only the size of the envelope itself that contains the dollars inside would be the limiting factor.
 To increase the ability and usefulness of this feature, the envelopes represented in bitcoin price will have to inflate enormously to take on that load.
 The Federal Reserve and former Vice Presidents have caught on.
 So has smart Venture Capitalist firms that have a knack for being one step ahead of everybody else.

-17. It can be the basis of a new eco system.
+17. It can be the basis of a new ecosystem.
 Right now entire new ecosystems are being built up around the new currency (in use, if not government recognition).
 Gold towns sprang up into eco-systems but crashed when the gold veins ran dry.
-We know exactly how deep the bitcoin well can go and the rate at which it will be found.
-What other modern day ecosystems are being built because of the intrinsic values of a currency?
+We know exactly how deep the bitcoin well can go and the rate of which it will be found.
+What are other modern-day ecosystems being built because of the intrinsic values of a currency?

-19. Democratization of money.
+19. The democratization of money.
 An explosive report from a whistleblower from the World Bank reports that all networked banking infrastructure throughout the entire world can be traced back to twelve people who make decisions at the privately controlled US Federal Reserve bank.
-Consensus driven, public records, and democratization of money made possible by bitcoin, might change the rules.
+Consensus driven, public records and democratization of money made possible by bitcoin might change the rules.

 21. It can be extremely hard to steal.
 Muggers of the future will be at a loss for what to do with the bitcoin they can’t take from your wallet or purse.
 That money will be no good to them without the private keys to spend it.
 There likely will no longer be credit cards there was well.
 Could robbery itself become obsolete?
 Hackers will soon have a difficult time stealing money from multi-signature wallets.